Playing Ruy Lopez: The Worrall Attack

 1.e4 e5 2.Nf3 Nc6 3.Bb5 Nf6 4.Qe2

-There are several positive points to add this variation to your opening repertoire.
+There are several positive points to adding this variation to your opening repertoire.
 For example:

 Tip:

 When it comes to such an opening as the Ruy Lopez, it can be difficult to study it by going through the lines one by one.
-We recommend to first start by model games from the strong players who frequently play the line in order to grasp the ideas.
-Then, after some practice, the specialization can begin from analyzing your own games and your opponent’s responses.
+We recommend the first starting by model games from the strong players who frequently play the line in order to grasp the ideas.
+Then, after some practice, the specialization can begin by analyzing your own games and your opponent’s responses.

 Here is a short list of the most notable players who have played The Worrall Attack, either against 3…Nf6 or 3…a6 4.Ba4 Nf6: